 The holders of Series A1 preferred shares and A2 preferred shares (collectively, the "Preferred Shares") were, when such Preferred Shares were issued and outstanding, entitled to receive, if, as and when declared by the Board of Directors, cumulative dividends at an annual rate of 8%, compounded annually commencing on their respective date of issuance.
 The Preferred Shares were converted into common shares of Profound pursuant to the Transaction.
-Accordingly, there was no preferred share dividend expense for the three and six months ended June 30, 2016.
-The preferred share dividend expense for the three and six months ended June 30, 2015 was \$194,256 and \$481,354, respectively.
+Accordingly, there was no preferred share dividend expense for the three and nine months ended September 30, 2016.
+The preferred share dividend expense for the nine months ended September 30, 2015 was \$481,354.